 Starting out in the healthcare profession at Syracuse University- physical therapy to be exact-Mariah Walton Bencik quickly realized that she was not on the road to fulfilling her passion in life.
 Although she excelled at science, Mariah was interested more in fashion and business, therefore decided to switch her major to business management with a concentration in fashion.
 Shortly thereafter, off to England and France she went.

 Mariah also began teaching her own Image and Etiquette for Business workshops where she educated on proper and effective communication in business, along with speeches on wardrobing, wellness, and self-esteem.
-She was highly sought after from local non-profit businesses such as Hope for Prisoners, Nevada Community Associates, City of Las Vegas Youth Empowerment Programs, Dress for Success Southern NV and Victory Outreach Missionaries, eventually causing her to land a teaching stint with the College of Southern Nevada, and most recently having guest lectured at California Polytechnic State University to the Apparel and Merchandising Management class.
+She was highly sought after from local non-profit businesses such as Hope for Prisoners, Nevada Community Associates, City of Las Vegas Youth Empowerment Programs, Dress for Success Southern NV amongst others, eventually causing her to land a teaching opportunity with the College of Southern Nevada, and most recently having guest lectured at California Polytechnic State University to the Apparel and Merchandising Management class.

 Teaching has been a high honor and privilege for Mariah.
 She greatly enjoys educating and assisting attendees of her classes in onward and upward social mobility.
 Her philosophy is, “you don’t know what you don’t know”.
-She believes that with the right tools and where-with-all, that anyone can become set up for success and outclass the competition.
+She believes that with the right tools, anyone can become set up for success and outclass the competition.

 As life would have it, Mariah was then introduced to the idea of New Orleans living.
-Reluctant at first, she finally bit the bullet and relocated in February 2017.
+Reluctant at first, she finally decided to relocate in February 2017.
 To her great surprise, her lifelong dream was awaiting her in the Crescent City.
-Before long she was to open West London Btq; a boutique named after her glorious and fashionable time spent studying business and fashion in the Western part of the city of London.
+Before long, Mariah was to open West London Btq; a boutique named after her glorious and fashionable time spent studying business and style in the western part of the city of London.